julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 **How often should smoke cleansing be done?**
 Only when needed.
 In folk traditions, smoke was used for thresholds, illness, conflict, or spiritual disturbance — not daily routine.

+**What's the difference between smoke cleansing and smudging?**
+Smoke cleansing is a global practice using various herbs.
+Smudging specifically refers to Indigenous North American ceremonies using White Sage, cedar, or sweetgrass in traditional ways.

 **Does smoke cleansing attract spirits?**
 It can.
 Some herbs invite, others repel.
 Know your intention before lighting anything.

 **What should I do with the ashes afterward?**
 Bury them, scatter them at a crossroads, or return them to the earth as an offering.

-**What's the difference between smoke cleansing and smudging?**
-Smoke cleansing is a global practice using various herbs.
-Smudging specifically refers to Indigenous North American ceremonies using White Sage, cedar, or sweetgrass in traditional ways.

 **Can I use kitchen herbs for smoke cleansing?**
 Yes.
 Rosemary, sage (Salvia officinalis), thyme, and bay leaves from your kitchen have long histories in European folk magic.
 Just ensure they're fully dried and never use toxic ornamentals.

-**Is burning herbs indoors safe?**
-Only with ventilation and proper herbs.
-Never burn toxic plants (oleander, henbane) or essential oils on charcoal indoors.
-See [Herbs Not Meant for Burning](/never-burn-herbs/).